PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Editor’s Note: Please, don’t use the comments section to debate about WWII and the Holocaust.

 Since the early days of the Internet, Adolf Hitler has been a subject of both discussion and parody.
 In 1990, Mike Godwin introduced the “Godwin’s Law” which he coined as a “natural law of Usernet”.
+Hitler was a subject of several YTMND parodies with the earliest instance submitted in 2006.
+The same year, one of the most popular types of Hitler parodies, named Hitler Reacts, had surfaced, based on a 2004 war film film Downfall.

 Adolf Hitler is a well know figure on a large variety Internet sites, such as 4chan, Tumblr, Reddit, and more, as well as outside the Internet.
 Because of his actions during his reign, he became the prime example of an evil person and his name has become synonymous with the Nazis and the atrocities they have commited during WWII.
 Despite all this, Hitler remains to this day as a popular subject of jokes and parody.